How to Prepare for Your First Strategy Meeting

 - Failing to define a detailed execution process with clear targets and progress measures

-- Allowing politics and ego to reduce the work of strategy to a debate over budgets and territory
+- Allowing politics and ego to reduce the strategic planning to a debate over budgets and territory

 - Not investing in exploring potential disruptive events or emerging trigger events in other markets that might impact the firm’s customers or technologies